Architecture Overview

 - Higher volatility assumptions, tighter caps, faster control reactions.

-- Conservative underwriting, stricter reporting/governance profile.
+- More conservative underwriting, stricter reporting/governance profile.

 - No early commingling